-1) Government-wide financial statements.
-The government-wide financial statements are designed to provide readers with a broad overview of the Town's finances, in a manner similar to a private-sector business.

-- The statement of net position presents information on all the Town's assets and liabilities, with the difference between the two reported as net position.
+- 1) Government-wide financial statements.
+The government-wide financial statements are designed to provide readers with a broad overview of the Town's finances, in a manner similar to a private-sector business. - The statement of net position presents information on all of the Town's assets, deferred outflows, liabilities, differed inflows, and net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Town is improving or deteriorating. - The statement of activities presents information showing how the Town's net position changed during the most recent fiscal year.
 All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
 Thus, revenues and expenses are reported in this statement for some items that will result in cash flows in future fiscal periods.

 The government-wide financial statements distinguish functions of the Town that are principally supported by taxes and intergovernmental revenues from other functions that are intended to recover all or a significant portion of their costs through user fees and charges.
-The governmental activities of the Town include general government, public safety, public facilities, transportation, economic development, and parks and recreation.
+The governmental activities of the Town include general government, public safety, public facilities, transportation, economic development, and culture and recreation.
 The Town has no business type activities.

-The government-wide financial statements can be found on pages 9 and 10 of this report.
+The government-wide financial statements can be found on pages as listed on the table of content of this report.